aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/role-configuration.md

-# Role input varibles
+# Role configuration

+Role configuration settings can be set either as regular inventory variables or directly as task_vars on the `import_role` task.

-## Input Validation settings
+## Input Variables Validation settings

 --8<--
 roles/eos_designs/docs/tables/role-input-validation.md